slongfield/pyfmt/README.md

 The simplest look up treats the argument list as just a list.
 There are two possible ways to look up elements from this list.
 First, by {}, which gets the 'next' item and by {n}, which gets the nth item.
-Accessing these two ways is independent, and
+Accessing these two ways is independent but cannot be mixed, and

 ```
   pyfmt.Must("{} {} {}", ...)